openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 Each entity in a |LANG| program---a variable, a constant, a class, a type, a function, a method, etc.---is introduced via a *declaration*.
 An entity declaration assigns a *name* to the entity declared.
-Further in the program text, the name is used to refer to the entity.
+The name is used to refer to the entity further in the program text.

 Each declaration is valid (i.e., available and known) only within its *scope*.
-Informally, scope is the region of the program text where the entity is declared, and where it can be referred to by its simple (unqualified) name.
-See :ref:`Scopes` for more details.
+Scope is the region of the program text where the entity is declared and can be referred to by its simple (unqualified) name (see :ref:`Scopes` for more details).

 .. index::
    variable